 Read more about Translation Memory.

-Learn how you can you integrate Crowdsourcing in your project workflow.
+Learn how you can implement Crowdsourcing in your project workflow.